 BSOD or Blue Screen of Death is awful.
 We all have experienced it at least once or more.
 What happens with this error is that you are doing your work on your Windows computers and suddenly, it shows a blue screen with an error and other information and just reboots.
 You can not do anything here.
 You have no choice but to lose your unsaved work and then wait for the computer to reboot.

 One such error is ATTEMPTED EXECUTE OF NOEXECUTE MEMORY.
-The bug check code for this is 0x000000FC, and the usual cause is faulty or out-dated drivers.
+The bug check code for this is 0x000000FC, and the usual cause is faulty or outdated drivers.
 Or sometimes due to an error in the RAM (Random Access Memory).
-This error in the RAM can be physical, based on drivers or even some sort of unwanted malware.
-There is not one reason for this.
+This error in the RAM can be physical, based on drivers, or even some sort of unwanted malware.
+There is no one reason for this.
 Hence there is no one solution to this.
 We will be checking out five suggestions to fix this error.

 ATTEMPTED EXECUTE OF NOEXECUTE MEMORY

 First of all, I would recommend creating a System Restore point just in case you can roll back to the current state if something goes wrong.

 1: Update Windows with all your security patches and updates

 As said in Method 1, just head into Windows Update to install all the latest offerings from Microsoft.
 For this, just head into Windows Updates section inside of Settings > Update & Security > Windows Update and then click on Check for Updates.
 It will find and install all the latest patches and feature updates from Microsoft.

 We will start by following the most basic method.
 Updating your drivers is not difficult.
 Just head to the Device Manager to do the needful.
 Or, you can just head to the Downloads section of your manufacturer’s website.
 Get all the drivers that are newer than what is installed on your computer.

 3: Run a Virus and Malware Scan Check